 This disclosure is based upon the Company's consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States.
 The preparation of these financial statements requires that the Company make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
-The Company bases its estimates on historical experience and other assumptions that are believed to be proper and reasonable under the circumstances.
-The Company continually evaluates the appropriateness of its estimates and assumptions, including those related to revenue recognition, provision for doubtful accounts, fair value of investments, fair value of goodwill and software, useful lives of intangible and fixed assets, income taxes, and contingencies and litigation, among others.
+The Company bases its estimates on historical experience and other assumptions that it believes to be proper and reasonable under the circumstances.
+The Company continually evaluates the appropriateness of its estimates and assumptions, including those related to revenue recognition, provision for doubtful accounts, fair value of goodwill and software, useful lives of intangible and fixed assets, and income taxes, among others.
 Actual results could differ from those estimates.